Track Connection Status

 Track Customer Connections

-The Connect API allows Partners to monitor the status of all individual customer-to-utility connections initiated by a customer (i.e. the customer clicked on the Connect URL).
+The Connect API allows Partners to monitor the status of individual connections initiated by a customer (i.e. the customer clicked on the Connect URL).
 Every entry in the Connect API represents an individual Reference ID and the status of all requested utility connections and the completion status of any additional forms requiring signature or agreement for that Reference ID.
 The connection status codes and definitions are contained in the Connect Tab Status guide in the Leap Knowledge Center.

 The Connect API has several request parameters that can allow Partners to request the connection data for individual Reference IDs or the data for all Reference IDs from specified connection start date or last interaction date (i.e. the last date which that Reference ID attempted a specific utility connection).